30 Stories About the Touching Kindness of Strangers That’ll Make You Tear Up

 We asked readers for firsthand accounts of compassion.
 Here are 30 stories on kindness that touched your lives—and our hearts.

-The world could use a little more kindness—especially with the year we just had.
-It’s pretty easy to get caught up in your own routine and everyday personal worries that sometimes we just don’t remember to tune into those around us.
-The man who paid for my popcorn has stuck with me and has inspired me to pay it forward to others who look like they could use a hand.
+The world could use a little more kindness.
+It’s so easy to get caught up in your own routine and everyday personal worries that sometimes we just don’t remember to tune into those around us.
+The man who paid for my popcorn has stuck with me and inspired me to pay it forward to others who look like they could use a hand.
 It feels great to be kind, so it’s a win-win!
-Maybe you need a little guidance on random acts of kindness, but these stories on kindness will definitely encourage you to pass the compassion on.
-A little bit will go a long way.
+Maybe you need a little guidance on random acts of kindness, but these stories of kindness will definitely encourage you to pass the compassion along.
+A little bit can go a long way.
 And if you’re looking for more inspiration, check out these kindness quotes, kindness memes, and acts of kindness for kids.

-When the supermarket clerk tallied up my groceries, I was $12 over what I had on me.
-I began to remove items from the bags, when another shopper handed me a $20 bill.
+When the supermarket clerk tallied up my groceries, it was $12 over what I had on me.
+I began to remove items from the bags when another shopper handed me a $20 bill.
 “Please don’t put yourself out,” I told him.
 “Let me tell you a story,” he said.
 “My mother is in the hospital with cancer.
 I visit her every day and bring her flowers.
 I went this morning, and she got mad at me for spending my money on more flowers.
 She demanded that I do something else with that money.
 So, here, please accept this.
-It is my mother’s flowers.” — Leslie Wagner, Peel, Arkansas
+It is my mother’s flowers.” —Leslie Wagner, Peel, Arkansas

-My neighbor, Jim, had trouble deciding if he wanted to retire from the construction field, until he ran into a younger man he’d worked with previously.
-The young man had a wife and three children and was finding it difficult to make ends meet, since he hadn’t worked in some time.
-The next morning, Jim went to the union office and submitted his retirement paperwork.
-As for his replacement, he gave them the name of the young man.
+My neighbor Jim had trouble deciding if he wanted to retire from the construction field until he ran into a younger man he’d worked with previously.
+The man had a wife and three children, and was finding it difficult to make ends meet, as he hadn’t worked in some time.
+The next morning Jim went to the union office and submitted his retirement paperwork.
+As for his replacement, he gave them the name of struggling young man.
 That was six years ago, and that young husband and father has been employed ever since. —Miranda MacLean, Brutus, Michigan.
 If this inspired you, try these small acts of kindness that will instantly brighten someone’s day.

 While going through a divorce, my mother fretted over her new worries: no income, the same bills, and no way to afford groceries.
 It was around this time that she started finding boxes of food outside our door every morning.
 This went on for months until she was able to land a job.
-We never did find out who it was who left the groceries for us, but they truly saved our lives. — Jamie Boleyn, Emmett, Idaho
+We never did find out who left the groceries, but they truly saved our lives. —Jamie Boleyn, Emmett, Idaho

 Yasu + Junko for Reader's Digest